AntoniosBarotsis/coronaBot/README.md

         Note that you can combine ``change`` and ``compare`` like so: ``.cv spain compare italy change``.
     - log\
         Plots a logarithmic graph instead of a linear one.
 Can be combined with ``compare``.
+    -top\
+        Plots a bar graph with the top 10 countries in terms of c/r/d cases.
+By default it plots the top 10.

 You can always use ``.help`` and ``.help [command]`` for a list of commands + usage.